GW-modelling-Spring2022/Course-Materials22/Assignments/HW13_Ensembles/The_Challenge.md

 You will perform two functions for your group.
 First, you will try to put yourself in the minds of your stakeholder - to look at the proposed agricultural activity from their (biased) point of view.
 Second, you will act as consulting hydrogeologists for your stakeholder - helping them to bring scientific analyses to their decision making process.

-**GroMore** is proposing to start a new agricultural effort in the basin.
+**GroMore** is proposing to start a new agricultural effort in the basin growing pistacios.
 Their proposal is included in the base model as the rectangular irrigated area with the elevated ET and the shallow pumping well.
-They are resistant to changing this plan (location of the farm, crop, location of pumping well, etc) because they have agreements with the current landowner and have done a market analysis based on the proposed pumping and the projected value of the crop.
+They are resistant to changing this plan (location of the farm, crop, location of pumping well, etc) because they have agreements with the current landowner and have done a market analysis based on the proposed pumping and the projected value of the pistacios.

 **Friends of the Environment** is interested in preserving the Green River and its adjacent riparian area.
 They are concerned that the added pumping proposed by GroMore may reduce flow in the river and/or contribute N to the river, threatening a sensitive local water strider.
 They are also concerned that lowered water levels may impact the riparian ecosystem.